minhngx/face_detection/README.md

 3. training

-From 100 image files, this script convert it to array number and save it as yml file
+From 100 image files, this script convert it to array number and save it as .yml file
 > ![7.jpg](https://2.pik.vn/2021326f61d0-5d9a-4498-9d0f-45f115a073a3.jpg)

 4. recognition_data